carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 * Line coverage is the percentage of code lines which have been executed at least once.
-Only executable lines within function bodies are considered to be code lines, so e.g coverage for macro definitions in a header might not be included.
+Only executable lines within function bodies are considered to be code lines.

 * Region coverage is the percentage of code regions which have been executed at least once.
-A code region may span multiple lines (e.g a large function with no control flow).
-However, it's also possible for a single line to contain multiple code regions or even nested code regions (e.g "return x || y && z").
+A code region may span multiple lines (e.g in a large function body with no control flow).
+However, it's also possible for a single line to contain multiple code regions (e.g in "return x || y && z").

 Of these four statistics, function coverage is usually the least granular while region coverage is the most granular.
 The project-wide totals for each